Connections-Business-Directory/Connections/README.md

 ### 10. The [Tools :: Export admin page](http://connections-pro.com/documentation/tools/ ###
 ![The [Tools :: Export admin page](http://connections-pro.com/documentation/tools/](http://ps.w.org/connections-business-directory/assets/screenshot-10.png)
-#Export) contains many different CSV export tools to allow you to easily export the data from your business directory.
+#Export) contains many CSV export tools to allow you to easily export the data from your business directory.
 11. The [Tools :: Import admin page](http://connections-pro.com/documentation/tools/#Categories-2) allows you to quickly bulk import nested categories into your business directory.
 12. In the event that you need support the [Tools :: System Information admin page](http://connections-pro.com/documentation/tools/#System_Information) contains all the information needs about your directory installation which can be easily and quickly shared.
 13. Need to move the configuration of your business directory from one site to another?
 The [Tools : Settings Import/Export admin page](http://connections-pro.com/documentation/tools/#Settings_ImportExport) allows you to do it with zero fuss.
 This will even migrate the Template Customizer settings applied to template and any of the settings for the [premium extensions](http://connections-pro.com/extensions/).